starling021/ehtools/README.md

 > ./install.sh

     What version of Ehtools Framework do you want to install?(pro/lite):
-    If you did not buy Ehtools Framework PRO, select LITE!
+    If you did not buy Ehtools Framework PRO, select lite!
-    If you bought Ehtools Framework PRO, select PRO!
+    If you bought Ehtools Framework PRO, select pro!
     (version)>

 If you select Ehtools Framework PRO, you will need to activate it with your Ehtools Activation Key that you need to bought on the ehtools site.
 If you have Ehtools Activation Key, read the following instructions.